techidaily/site-games-able/source/_posts/guide-to-personalizing-console-lighting-on-microsoft-devices.md

 ![Xbox accessibility night mode setting](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/xbox-accessibility-night-mode-setting.jpeg)

  Now, every time you turn on your Xbox controller, the light will automatically be adjusted to the set brightness.
-However, if you see a blinking light or no light on your controller, it's possible that your[Xbox controller is not working properly](https://www.makeuseof.com/tag/how-to-fix-xbox-one-controller-not-working/) , and you might need to fix it.
+However, if you see a blinking light or no light on your controller, it's possible that your [Xbox controller is not working properly](https://www.makeuseof.com/tag/how-to-fix-xbox-one-controller-not-working/) , and you might need to fix it.

 ## How to Adjust the Brightness of Your Xbox Console Light